TomShimshi/Tom-s-Website/README.md

 In order to start the client- change directory to client, and then use the command "npm run serve"

 Finished Video 1+2- Backend + Frontend tutorial
+Remain Video 3- Launch project to the web